sgrieve/GEG6230/week_8/modelbuilder_practical/modelbuilder_practical.md

 ### Adding a new field

 We need to create a new field in each of our catchment shapefiles to store the stream power values.
-Drag and drop the `Add Field (Data Management Tools) into the ModelBuilder window.
+Drag and drop the `Add Field (Data Management Tools)` into the ModelBuilder window.
 Connect it to the green output from the iterator, double click on it and modify the following settings, leaving all the others as their defaults:

 - Field Name: `E` You will have to type this, as we are creating a new column in the attribute table.
 - Field Type: `Double`

 ### Calculating stream power

-The final tool we have to add to our model is the one that will do the calculation, using the values we have identified using the `Get Field Value` tool.
-Drag and drop the `Calculate Field (Data Management Tools)` tool into the window.
+The next tool we have to add to our model is the one that will do the calculation, using the values we have identified using the `Get Field Value` tool.
+Drag and drop the `Calculate Value (Model Tools)` tool into the window.
 This is a really useful tool in ModelBuilder as it allows us to write small bits of Python to perform calculations.

-Double click on the tool and select the following outputs:
+Double click on this tool and select the following options:

-- Input Table: This is the output of the `Add Field` tool
-- Field Name: This should be the name of the new field added by the `Add Field` tool, which will be `E` in our case
+- Expression Type: `Python`
-- Expression: `stream_power(!slope!, !area!, !K!)` - the `!` symbols are used to denote an ArcMap variable name in a way that Python can understand.
+- Expression: `stream_power(%Slope%, %Area%, %K%)` - the `%` symbols are used to denote an ArcMap variable name in a way that Python can understand.
-- Expression Type: `Python 3`
 - Code Block: See Below

 The code block we need to add is a small Python function which will calculate the stream power for a given set of input values: